Music

 At Beaconsfield Primary School our Music curriculum aims to:

-- Provide an enjoyable and challenging music curriculum which gives all pupils the opportunity to sing, play, create and perform, both individually and collaboratively.
+- Provide an enriching and comprehensive music curriculum, which gives all pupils the opportunity to listen, sing, compose and perform with proficiency and enthusiasm.

 Our Curriculum